ai4reason/ai4reason.github.io/docs/internal/members.md

 ### `groups` :: [group]

-A YAML list of groups of the member belongs to.
+A YAML list of groups the member belongs to.
 At least one group should be specified.
 Allowed list items are: